scwardbulldog/ShokeDex/docs/sprint-artifacts/5-4-evolution-requirement-display-level-stone-trade.md

   - [ ] 3.3: Validate that requirement text remains legible for long strings like "Trade holding Metal Coat" and that they do not bleed outside the evolution panel on 480x320.
   - [ ] 3.4: Adjust panel spacing, line wrapping, or text clipping logic as needed to keep all requirement labels inside the panel while preserving readability.

-- [ ] **Task 4: Database Contract and Safety Validation (AC: #4, #6)**
+- [ ] **Task 4: Database Contract and Safety Validation (AC: #4, #6, #7)**
-  - [ ] 4.1: Review `Database.get_evolution_chain()` in `src/data/database.py` to confirm that all fields required for requirement formatting (`evolution_method`, `minimum_level`, `item_name` or equivalent) are present in the returned structure for both linear and branching chains.
+  - [ ] 4.1: Verify `Database.get_evolution_chain()` in `src/data/database.py` returns these exact fields for each evolution: `evolution_method`, `minimum_level`, `item_name`, `trigger`.
+Document which fields are present and which are missing.
-  - [ ] 4.2: If needed, extend the SQL query or result mapping so that `item_name` and any additional trigger fields are available without violating the existing method contract used by Stories 5.1 and 5.2.
+  - [ ] 4.2: **CONDITIONAL**: If ANY required fields are missing from the query result, update the SQL query FIRST before proceeding to Tasks 2-3.
+Ensure the method contract remains backward compatible with Stories 5.1 and 5.2.
   - [ ] 4.3: Double-check that all SQL related to evolution data remains parameterized and free of string interpolation.
-  - [ ] 4.4: Add or update unit tests in `tests/test_database.py` to cover level-, stone-, and trade-based evolutions, asserting that the evolution records contain the expected method and requirement data.
+  - [ ] 4.4: Add or update unit tests in `tests/test_database.py` to cover all Gen 1-3 evolution methods (level, stone, trade, trade-item, happiness, happiness-day, happiness-night, conditional stats), asserting that the evolution records contain the expected method and requirement data.

-- [ ] **Task 5: Unit and Integration Tests for Requirement Display (AC: #1, #2, #3, #4, #5, #6)**
+- [ ] **Task 5: Unit and Integration Tests for Requirement Display (AC: #1, #2, #3, #4, #5, #6, #7)**
-  - [ ] 5.1: Add focused tests in `tests/test_evolution_panel.py` that exercise `_format_requirement()` for each method type (level, stone, trade, trade-with-item) using small synthetic evolution records.
+  - [ ] 5.1: Add focused tests in `tests/test_evolution_panel.py` that exercise `_format_requirement()` for ALL Gen 1-3 method types (level, stone, trade, trade-with-item, happiness, happiness-day, happiness-night, conditional stats, NULL/empty, unrecognized) using small synthetic evolution records.
-  - [ ] 5.2: Add integration-style tests that construct an EvolutionPanel for representative Pokémon (for example, Bulbasaur, Pikachu, Machoke, Onix) and verify that rendered requirement strings match expectations.
+  - [ ] 5.2: Add integration-style tests that construct an EvolutionPanel for representative Pokémon (for example, Bulbasaur, Pikachu, Machoke, Onix, Golbat) and verify that rendered requirement strings match expectations from AC #7.
-  - [ ] 5.3: Where possible, validate that requirement strings are not empty and that fallbacks are used when database fields are missing or null.
+  - [ ] 5.3: Validate that NULL/empty evolution_method displays empty string, unrecognized methods display "Unknown", and text >20 chars is truncated with ellipsis.
-  - [ ] 5.4: Add at least one performance-oriented test (for example, marked with `@pytest.mark.performance`) to confirm that rendering with requirement text remains within existing performance budgets.
+  - [ ] 5.4: Add at least one performance-oriented test (for example, marked with `@pytest.mark.performance`) to confirm that rendering with requirement text remains within performance budgets (first render ≤200ms, cached ≤50ms).

-- [ ] **Task 6: Visual / Layout Validation (AC: #1, #2, #3, #5)**
+- [ ] **Task 6: Visual / Layout Validation (AC: #1, #2, #3, #5, #7)**
   - [ ] 6.1: Update or extend `demo_evolution_display.py` to include specific test Pokémon that exercise level, stone, and trade evolutions.
   - [ ] 6.2: Manually verify on the demo that requirement labels are visually aligned, readable, and consistent between three-stage and branching layouts on the target resolutions.
-  - [ ] 6.3: Capture updated screenshots for key examples (for example, a three-stage line with level-based requirements, a stone-based evolution, and a trade-with-item evolution) to attach to design/implementation docs if needed.
+  - [ ] 6.3: Capture updated screenshots for these specific Pokémon to verify all evolution method formatting: Bulbasaur (level), Pikachu (stone), Machoke (trade), Onix (trade+item), Eevee (branching), Golbat (happiness).
+Attach screenshots to design/implementation docs if needed.

 ## Dev Notes